 What’s the Upshot?

-Compared to some of the epoch-making employment and education undertakings of the 20th century – movements like the Works Progress Administration, that helped dig America out of the Great Depression, and the GI Bill, that helped millions of veterans return to civilian society and build the American economy after the struggle of WWII – the White House TechHire Initiative may seem humble.
+Compared to some of the epoch-making employment and education undertakings of the 20th century – movements like the Works Progress Administration, which helped dig America out of the Great Depression, and the GI Bill, that helped millions of veterans return to civilian society and build the American economy after the struggle of WWII – the White House TechHire Initiative may seem humble.
 But in its scope and vision, not just for now but for the future, TechHire may prove to be a legacy for a whole generation.

 The TechHire Initiative brings together public and private, for-profit and non-profit, tradition and disruption, convention and innovation, and it makes those connections at all levels of civil life, from the local community to the federal government.
 It touches on some of the most America of worries: job security, economic stability, family cohesion, and individual dignity.
-It looks to those who have been left behind by progress, and those looking forward with uncertainty, and affirms that they can take their part in the American Dream too.
+It looks to those who have been left behind by progress, and those looking forward with uncertainty and affirms that they can take their part in the American Dream too.

 Forget internet buzzwords and Silicon Valley jargon and remember this: TechHire is a chance to do something great, and all it takes is a little push.
 Get out there and try.